AnggaR96s/Reforestation/README.md

-## Why are graveyards so noisy?
-Because of all the coffin.
+## Why did the banana go to the doctor?
+He was not "peeling" well.